 Penn State and Vermont skated to a 3-3 tie on Friday, Oct.
 4, 2013.

 CONTACT: E-Mail | (814) 865-4474

-Instrumental to Penn State's recruiting and offensive efforts, Gina Kearns enters her second season as assistant coach in 2013-14.
+Instrumental to Penn State's recruiting and offensive efforts, Gina Kearns enters her third season as assistant coach in 2014-15.

 "I am incredibly excited to have Gina in the Penn State hockey family.
 Gina's experience as a player in the first four years of a brand new college program, her oustanding leadership ability and coaching experience make her a terrific member of the staff.
 She is a fantastic role model for the women in our program."

 Prior to Penn State, Kearns spent two seasons as an assistant coach at Neumann University, where she helped lead the team to a 16-7-4 record in 2010-11.